supposedly/nutshell/README.md

   of "rule" to distinguish nutshell files from standard `.rule` files.
 This obviously isn't enforced anywhere, however, and might be subject to change as well.
 - Comments in every segment (barring `@NUTSHELL`, where everything after the first word is a comment) start with `#` and stretch to the end of a line.
-- The `@COLORS` segment in a nutshell file allows multiple states with the same color to be defined on the same line as each other, and for a color to be written as either a hexadecimal color code or a group of base-10 `R G B` values. `1 10: FFF`, for instance, says to assign the color `#FFFFFF` to states 1 and 10, and can also be written as `1 10: FFFFFF` or `1 10: 255 255 255` (or as two separate lines for each of `1` and `10`, although the colon remains mandatory).
+- The `@COLORS` segment in nutshells allows multiple states with the same color to be defined on the same line as each other, and for a color to be written as either a hexadecimal color code or a group of base-10 `R G B` values.
+As a result of its allowing multiple colors, the "key/value" order, if you will, has been switched: the color now goes first on a line, followed by all the states it's assigned to.
+A range can be used here identically to that found in variable literals.
+  For instance: `FFF: 1 10` says to assign the color `#FFFFFF` to states 1 and 10, and can also be written as `FFFFFF: 1 10` or `255 255 255: 1 10`.
 - The `@ICONS` segment is based around RLEs instead of Gollyesque XPM data.
 See [this post](http://conwaylife.com/forums/viewtopic.php?f=7&t=3361&p=59944#p59944) for an explanation + example.
+Ranges are also supported in icon state specifiers.
 - The `@NUTSHELL` segment allows *constants*, which carry over to and are usable in the `@TABLE` segment, to be defined alongside a description of each state.
 Take the following example: